EuroIntervention 2021;17:380-387. DOI: 10.4244/EIJ-D-19-01031

 Results: Of 653,304 individuals, 10.2% underwent ISR PCI and 89.8% underwent de novo lesion PCI.
-The median duration of follow-up was 825 days (quartile 1: 352 days–quartile 3: 1379 days).
-Frequency of MACCE (55.6% vs. 45.0%; p<0.001), all-cause mortality (27.8% vs. 25.5%; p<0.001), MI (19.0% vs. 12.3%; p<0.001), repeat revascularization (31.9% vs. 18.6%; p<0.001), TVR (22.4% vs. 8.0%; p<0.001), and stroke (8.8% vs. 8.3%; p=0.005) were higher after ISR PCI.
-After multivariable adjustment, ISR PCI remained associated with worse long-term outcomes (hazard ratio [HR] for MACCE 1.24 [95% CI: 1.22, 1.26], mortality 1.07 [95% CI: 1.05, 1.09], MI 1.44 [95% CI: 1.40, 1.48], repeat revascularization 1.55 [95% CI: 1.51, 1.59], and TVR 2.50 [95% CI: 2.42, 2.58]).
+The median duration of follow-up was 825 days (quartile 1: 352 days–quartile 3: 1,379 days).
+The frequency of MACCE (55.6% vs 45.0%; p<0.001), all-cause mortality (27.8% vs 25.5%; p<0.001), MI (19.0% vs 12.3%; p<0.001), repeat revascularisation (31.9% vs 18.6%; p<0.001), TVR (22.4% vs 8.0%; p<0.001), and stroke (8.8% vs 8.3%; p=0.005) was higher after ISR PCI.
+After multivariable adjustment, ISR PCI remained associated with worse long-term outcomes than after de novo lesion PCI (hazard ratio [HR] for MACCE 1.24 [95% CI: 1.22, 1.26], mortality 1.07 [95% CI: 1.05, 1.09], MI 1.44 [95% CI: 1.40, 1.48], repeat revascularisation 1.55 [95% CI: 1.51, 1.59], and TVR 2.50 [95% CI: 2.42, 2.58]).

 Conclusions: ISR PCI was common and was associated with a significantly higher risk of recurrent long-term major ischaemic events compared to patients undergoing de novo lesion PCI.
 There remains a need for new strategies to minimise ISR.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com